 This will give accurate data management of your reading so you can spot patterns and treat your diabetes better.

-It is a diabetes self-testing kit which is easy to use and help reduces pain associated with testing, the lancet device included with the Accu-Chek advantage also provides 11 separate depth settings which allow people to match their testing to their skin type.
+It is a diabetes self-testing kit that is easy to use and helps reduces pain associated with testing, the lancet device included with the Accu-Chek advantage also provides 11 separate depth settings which allow people to match their testing to their skin type.

 Advantages / Benefits of Diabetes Testing Kits